The Best Christmas Tree Stands of 2023

 What to Consider When Choosing a Christmas Tree Stand

-Before selecting a Christmas tree stand, shoppers should determine whether it will be used to support a live tree or an artificial one, what the size of the tree will be, and whether a plastic or metal stand is most suitable.
-They should also determine whether they want the stand to include features, such as a water reservoir (for live trees), music-playing capacity, and electrical receptacles for tree lights.
+Before selecting a Christmas tree stand, shoppers will want to determine whether it will be used to support a live tree or an artificial one, what the size of the tree will be, and whether a plastic or metal stand is most suitable.
+They will also want to determine whether they want the stand to include features, such as a water reservoir (for live trees), music-playing capacity, and electrical receptacles for tree lights.
 Here’s a closer look at these and other considerations.

 Type